-It's a truth universally acknowledged that men tend to be near impossible to shop for.
-That is, unless they happen to have some extremely specific and always-evolving hobby or interest — in which case, you're probably set for life, you lucky duck, you.
+It's a truth universally acknowledged that men tend to be near impossible to shop for, whether they're a significant other or your own dad — that is, unless they happen to have some extremely specific and always-evolving hobby or interest, in which case you're probably set for life, you lucky duck, you.

-Most gifting options targeted toward men (especially, it bears repeating, around Valentine's Day) operate under the assumption that the fellow in question is indistinguishable from a one-dimensional caricature — an Outdoorsman, a Video Game Dude, a Man Who Drinks Alcohol (the list goes on ...).
+Most gifting options targeted toward men (especially, it bears repeating, around Valentine's Day) operate under the assumption that the fellow in question is indistinguishable from a one-dimensional caricature — an Outdoorsman, a Video Game Dude, a Man Who Drinks Alcohol (and the list goes on).
 But what if your guy is more complex than those cardboard cutouts?
 To be fair, most humans are.

 For the guy who's trying to keep his phone out of the bedroom: Schoolhouse Analog Flip Clock, $99

 Flip-board technology may have been retired from Grand Central Station, but it can live on in your bedroom.

 For the guy who knows how to get steamy in the kitchen: Our Place Always Pan, $145

 The iconic Always Pan is a forever favorite for any home chef, especially with its dreamy hues that will complement any kitchen.
 And yes, it really does do it all.

 For the guy who's into Tom of Finland: Jonathan Adler Utopia Macho Man Mug, $34